YouTube is a great place to make a living. I have a YouTube channel with over 1,000,000 views and have made over $12,000 just with YouTube ad revenue.

 One of the easiest ways to make money on YouTube is to sell your own line of products, such as t-shirts, and more, to your followers.
 This is because the platform has a section called a merchandise shelf – another revenue streams for Youtubers .

-As a YouTube creator, you must have a large enough following before you can expect to make any real money with this strategy, but you can start small and gradually build-up to the level where you’re making a consistent income from your merch sales.
+As an online creator, you must have a large enough following before you can expect to make any real money with this strategy, but you can start small and gradually build up to the level where you’re making a consistent income from your merch sales.

-To give you an idea of the potential revenue you can earn from selling merch to subscribers, here are two YouTubers who are doing this successfully:
+To give you an idea of the potential revenue you can earn from selling merch to subscribers, here are a few Youtube stars who are doing this successfully:

-This channel makes an estimated $3,1K every month just from sales of merchandise.
-Branded merchandise like this is a massive industry, and you can get your share of it by selling your merch to loyal fans of your channel which will gladly spend their money to support their favorite YouTube creator.
+You can get your share of it by selling your merch to loyal fans and your YouTube premium members, who will gladly spend their money to support their favorite YouTube creator.

-Another creator who is successfully making an income from selling merch is PewDiePie, whose recent merchandise launch sold out in just minutes, snapped up by his dedicated base of 105 million subscribers.
+Another YouTube Star, who also happens to be the highest-paid Youtuber, is PewDiePie, whose recent merchandise launch sold out in just minutes, snapped up by his dedicated base of 105 million subscribers.

-His merchandise sales are estimated to bring in a cool $6.83 million every year.
-If you have successfully branded yourself and gained a lot of loyal fans, this is a great monetization strategy because people who love your work will gladly buy your merchandise.
+Suppose you have successfully branded yourself and gained a lot of loyal fans.
+In that case, this is a significant monetization preference and strategy because people who love your work will gladly buy your merchandise.